 I wish you the best in your online teaching journey.
 You can do this!
 If you have any questions, please feel free to comment below.
 Good Luck!

 ***New on Teachers Pays Teachers!
 If you purchase a PDF, then that resource might be eligible to use digitally.
-Look to the right of the product page and if you see “Use as a Buyer” button, then you have access to a digital resource!
+Look to the right of the product page and if you see “Create Digital Activity” button, then you have access to a digital resource!

 Here’s what it looks like when you are preparing it to be assigned.
 You can change things as you see fit.